redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 safeguard Russian "rights" in a railway, that the love of peace now counselled a retreat before the Japanese.
-From 1932 onwards, the U.S.S.R. concluded a series of non-aggression pacts or friendly ententes, first with Roumania and Poland and later with France and the United States, those very States whose anti-Soviet machinations and "war-like designs" the rulers of Russia were incessantly unmasking and branding.
+From 1932 onwards, the U.S.S.R. concluded a series of non-aggression pacts or friendly ententes, first with Romania and Poland and later with France and the United States, those very States whose anti-Soviet machinations and "war-like designs" the rulers of Russia were incessantly unmasking and branding.